-We're aiming to produce a special new year Bulletin showcasing how you're including Koorie Perspectives in your curriculum, teaching and learning.
-So please get involved, show off the good work and send us your stories, photos, links.
-We'll feature them in the first edition.
-We may even give prizes!
+We're keen to showcase how you're including Koorie Perspectives in your curriculum, teaching and learning.
+Show off the good work and send us your stories, photos, links.
+We'll feature them in the first edition 2021.
 Contact vaso@vaeai.org.au.
 In this Bulletin, you'll find Victorian Curriculum links to Content Descriptions.
 Select the code and it will take you directly to the Victorian Curriculum site with additional elaborations.
 Our Bulletins are interactive, and images and links will take you to a host of accessible online resources, audio-visual and print.